Smintheus98/roloro/README.md

  - [x] Center virtual 2D-grid around (0, 0)
  - [x] Use as-<type> instead of to-<type>, as it has cleaner syntax and might be faster
  - [x] Try to calculate the 1920x1080-sized output-image internally
+ - [x] Make GIF animation for use in README
  - [ ] Re-observe target points for perspective transform
- - [x] Make GIF animation for use in README
+ - [ ] Implement the perspective-functions in Red/System for additional performance